Akuli/python-tutorial/dicts.md

 ]
 ```

-Then to check if a username and password were correct we did
+Then to check if a username and password are correct we can do
 `(username, password) in userlist`.
-Adding new users was also easy as
+Or we can add a new user easily by
-appending to that list.
+appending a new `(username, password)` tuple to the userlist.

-What if we need to check if a username is in the users, but we don't
+But what if we need to check if a username exists, but we don't know
-need to know the password? `username in userlist` is always False
+the password? `username in userlist` is always False because the user
-because the user list consists of (username,password) pairs, so we need
+list consists of `(username, password)` pairs instead of just
-to for loop over the whole list:
+usernames, so we need to for loop over the whole userlist:

 ```py
 username_exists = False